walisc/WPooW/docs/Introduction.md

-If you have ever had to create a custom theme/plugin in Wordpress which requires a lot of backend configuration, this can be tedious task.
-This wrapper aims to simplify this process by providing a object-oriented way which abstracts most of these tasks.
-Below is a simple example showing you how you can easily create a custom posttype you can use to store information of books you have read.
+If you have had to create a custom theme/plugin in WordPress which requires a lot of backend configuration, this can be tedious task.
+This wrapper aims to simplify this process by providing an object-oriented way which abstracts most of these tasks.
+Below is a simple example showing you how you can easily create a Custom Post Type you can use to store information of books you have read.

 ```php
 //functions.php